Jiwen-Zhou/CS361_Project/README.txt

 	call (["python", "life-generator.py", "1", "2")]

 	-this is how our programs will communicate
-	-your program will call this to run my program
-	-it's basically typing into the command line:
+	-my program will call this to run your program, vice verca -it's basically typing into the command line:

 		python life-generator.py 1 2